 CreditRepair.com Review

 CreditRepair.com is a popular company that shows up at — or very near — the top of the results of any credit repair web search.
-Which makes sense, considering the company has been in business since 1997, though it has only handled credit repair since 2012.
+Which makes sense, considering the company has been in business since 2012.

-Where some companies offer tiered credit repair products, CreditRepair.com has a single product, and it charges the same flat monthly rate for all of its services.
-If you’d like to simply get a feel for the company, you can take advantage of a free 15-minute credit analysis.
+Where some companies offer one service product, CreditRepair.com offers tiered credit repair products.
+If you’d like to simply get a feel for the company, you can take advantage of a free credit assessment.

-While CreditRepair.com only offers one credit repair product, the company does seem to make that product inclusive, offering a range of digital tools that include mobile apps, an online dashboard, and text and email alerts.
+Within their tiered credit repair products, CreditRepair.com offers an inclusive array of benefits such as a range of digital tools that include mobile apps, an online dashboard, and text and email alerts.
 Users also receive credit score tracking and analysis and TransUnion credit monitoring.

 Although CreditRepair.com has a Consumer Affairs entry, it has a limited number of ratings and reviews.
 From the 48 consumer ratings, CrediRepair.com earned a total of 3.5 stars.